Home 70s Culture & Lifestyles 70s Music Contact

 Roots

-rootsProbably the greatest landmark of '70s television would have to be the 1977 mini-series "Roots."
-America knew something big was coming, but just how big the program was to be was astonishing.
-The series was nominated for 36 Emmy awards and won 9 making it one of television's biggest splashes ever.
-"Roots", to say the least, became a major sociological event, and bookmarked the '70s.
-Roots was probably the most-watched program of 1977, and certainly laid to rest any fear that networks should have had.
+rootsOne of the greatest testaments to '70s television would have to be the 1977 mini-series "Roots."
+America knew something big was coming, but just how big it would be was unfathomable.
+The series was nominated for 36 Emmy awards and won 9 making it one of television's biggest accomplishments ever.
+"Roots", to say the least, became a major sociological event, and laid an indelible mark on the '70s decade.
+Roots was probably the most-watched program of 1977, and certainly laid to rest any fear that networks should have had about its success.

 In 1979, the show generated a sequel Roots: The Next Generations" which I liked as much as the original.
-It was great to flesh out a storyline that sweeps several generations of one family.
+It was great to flesh out a storyline that continued with future generations of one family.